d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ### The &eta;-expansion

-In Swift the &eta;-expansion is verified since function can be naturally referenced in the langage.
-But this can't always be done because of this function overloading capability.
+In Swift the &eta;-expansion is verified since functions can be naturally referenced in the langage.

 ```Swift
 let increment_1 = add(a:1)